10M, 25K, 50K

 Maps & Course Info

-The 2025 25k race starts and finishes from Prude Ranch.
+The 25 kilometer course starts and finishes from Prude Ranch.
 This course has three noteworthy climbs (check the elevation profile).
 You’ll begin with a burley 500 foot climb, then descend down into Sheep Pens Gulch and cross under the highway.
 From there, you’ll enter the Davis Mountain State Park and begin your climbing up the Old CCC trail.
 This will lead you towards the historic Fort Davis!
 You’ll have some scenic overlooks of Fort Davis and the mountains before looping back on the Skyline trail.
-You’ll leave the park and retrace your steps back to Prude Ranch!
+You’ll leave the park and retrace your steps back to Prude Ranch.

 *routes may be subject to change